renesas-rz/rzg2_bsp_scripts/docker_setup/README.md

 # Using Docker to Build the RZ/G2 BSP

-The RZ/G2 BSP (VLP64) uses Yocto 2.4 Rocko to build.

-Yocto 2.4 only officially supports up to Ubuntu 16.04, but the RZ/G2 BSP has also been tested with Ubuntu 18.04.
+The RZ/G BSPs are distributed as Yocto builds.
+However, Yocto versions are limited to what host OS version you can use.

+Below are the Linux PC hosts that the BSPs are tested with.
+Using a version other than these is not recommended.

+* Yocto 3.1 Dunfell should be built with Ubuntu 20.04.
+* Yocto 2.4 Rocko should be built with Ubuntu 18.04 (recommended) or Ubuntu 16.04.

+A docker container will allow you to replicate the same build environment (Ubuntu OS version) without having to modify your current running host OS version.
-These instructions explain how to install and set up docker so that you can build the BSP inside a Ubuntu 16.04 or 18.04  docker container.
+These instructions explain how to install and set up docker so that you can build the BSP inside a docker container of the correct Ubuntu version.

+The container only requires 1GB - 2GB of hard drive space.
+So it is much more efficient than installing a complete virtual machine.
+Additionally, using the instructions we will explain here, you will get to keep all your build files in your existing file system making them easy to access (as opposed to hidden inside a virtual machine).

 ## 1. About Docker
 A Dockerfile describes the contents of a Docker image, and a Docker container is an instance of the image.
 Docker